 Looking at the comments, you can find other users interested in the solution:

 And you can find influencers on the topic:

 We can add all these people to our list and keep searching for more early adopters.

 - As with customer interviews, you want to follow emotions.
 References to “Love”, “Hate” or other strong words are important indicators of pain.
-Prioritize those.
+Consider prioritizing those.

-- It might not be easy in B2B, but threads with more comments are better.
-They’re good indicators of the problem connecting with many people.
+- It may not be easy in B2B, but threads with more comments are often better.
+They’re good indicators that the problem resonates with many people.

-- It’s important to look at the date of publication.
-You’re looking for people actively seeking a solution.
-Not people who have moved on or have already found a solution.
+- It’s also important to look at publication dates.
+You’re looking for people actively seeking new solutions.
+Not people who have moved on or have already found their solution.